jordanlgraves/geneforge/README.md

 ## Reinforcement learning
 Reinforcement learning with verifiable rewards (RLVF): <https://arxiv.org/html/2503.23829v1>
-GeneForge is designed to be trainable because every design run produces artefacts (Cello output files, custom UCFs, etc.) that can be validated **programmatically**.
+Gene Forge is designed to be trainable because every design run produces artefacts (Cello output files, custom UCFs, etc.) that can be validated **programmatically**.
 Our proof-of-concept pipeline is split into two complementary stages:

 ### 1  Outer-loop policy learning (SB3)